AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-org.md

 ---
-title: Sharing dashboards organization-wide
+title: Share dashboards organization-wide
-zendesk_id: 360016731591
+description: Learn how to ensure that every user has access to essential business dashboards in MBI.
 ---
+# Share dashboards organization-wide

 It is easy to ensure that every user has access to essential business dashboards in MBI.
 Universal dashboard sharing facilitates increased collaboration and transparency throughout your organization by providing a single "source of truth".